shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 tags: [shopware]
 ---

-Every developer who has created a Plugin has already created a Symfony Bundle.
-All Shopware plugins are extending from a Shopware Bundle class which extends from the Symfony Bundle.
+Every developer who has created a plugin has already created a Symfony bundle.
+All Shopware plugins are extending from a Shopware bundle class which extends from the Symfony bundle.
 You might now ask yourself: when plugins are bundles, why did you write this blog post?
 First, let's list the differences of a plugin and the two types of bundles:

 | Feature                                            	| Plugin 	| Shopware Bundle 	| Symfony Bundle 	|